schneider-simon/uva-software-evolution/src/series2/readme.md

 We did not add support for this because it adds a lot of complexity.
 The clone detection will also take a lot more times because of the high amount of additional checks that have to be preformed.
 Large clones are unlikely to be affected because in real-live projects, they normally are not on a single layer in the AST.
 For this project, and our goal is to find large clones; small codes have a smaller impact to the system.

-## Parameters

-The real project has the following parameters:
-* set[Declaration] ast
-* bool normalizeAST
-* int minimalNodeGroupSize
-* int minimalCodeSize
-* real minimalSimularity

-What is a little bit different than the pseudo code.
-In the section we are going to describe what every parameter is and how it translates to the real project.

-### X is the clone type

-You can define the clone type in the pseudo code.
-In the real project you have to translate it like this:

-Type 1:
-* normalizeAST = ```false```
-* minimalSimularity = ```100```

-Type 2:
-* normalizeAST = ```true```
-* minimalSimularity = ```100```

-Type 3:
-* normalizeAST = ```true```
-* minimalSimularity = ```50``` <- or any other similarity factor you prefer.

-For these settings, normalizeAST will remove all information that are type or name related.
-With this setting `int test` is the same as `float test2`.

-For these setting, minimalSimularity will defined a percentage of how much of the node has to be the same to be considered equivalent.

-### Y is the project location

-The pseudo code will genarate an AST based on the location of the project.
-The clone detection function requires the AST already what is done in the main.

-* ast = ```createAstsFromEclipseProject(createM3FromEclipseProject(y), true);```

-### Z is the min number of sub notes and Z' are the minimum lines of code per node

-You can display the AST as an tree.
-When you compare the nodes, there will be a lot of useless small clones.
-This parameter can be used to define a minimum size.
-Nodes are only considered that contain z sub nodes or has minimum z' lines of code.

-* int minimalNodeGroupSize = z
-* int minimalCodeSize = z'

 # Finding what lines are duplication

 We use an custom algorithm for detecting the amount of duplicate lines.
 The algorithm works like this: